julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 <i>Example with G2P subsituted with LIEE's configuration using PixPrucer's Megamodel Version: v2.8 MM SH LN</i>
 </p>

-## Omit glottal stop before a word starting with a vowel.
+### I want to omit the glottal stop before a word starting with a vowel.

 By default, words starting with a vowel begin with a glottal stop.
 <br>